OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:9

-But whoever denies Me before others will be denied before the angels of God.
+But he who disowns Me before others will be disowned before the angels of God.

 ## Luke 12:10